Waffle House Hero James Shaw Jr. Starts GoFundMe For Victims, New Campaign To Help Shaw Himself Takes Off Too

 Ali’s GoFundMe for Shaw has already topped $70,000 in less than a day, and TMZ reports that this one has garnered the attention of numerous celebrities.
 It seems that Sex and the City actress Kristin Davis, Two and a Half Men star Jon Cryer, Mindy Project actor Ike Barinholtz, and Busy Philipps of shows like Cougar Town and Dawson’s Creek have all contributed to the campaign honoring the Waffle House hero, as has conservative journalist Mike Cernovich.

 Four people died as a result of the Waffle House shooting: Akilah DaSilva, Taurean Sanderlin, DeEbony Groves, and Joe Perez.
 In addition, WFTV notes that Sharita Henderson and Shanita Waggoner were injured in the incident.
-The Tennessean reports that the Waffle House has pledged to support the families of the victims, noting that they will assist with funeral costs if needed.
+The Tennessean reports that Waffle House has pledged to support the families of the victims, noting that they will assist with funeral costs if needed.
 While the incident has sparked another round of conversations about gun violence in the United States, in this case, it’s also sparked a coming together of people anxious to honor and help both James Shaw Jr. and those who were injured or killed during the incident.

 "I kind of made up my mind… that if it was gonna come down to it, he was gonna have to work to kill me": Hero customer James Shaw Jr. describes the moment he disarmed a gunman who killed 4 people at a Waffle House near Nashville https://t.co/uXRm31g4La pic.twitter.com/UJUL3C2Uhv